Cannabis Pest Control: Lightshade is Shining the Light of Sustainability on Pests

 Denver has a slew of beautiful parks you should visit.
 And what’s better than strolling through a park with a discrete cannabis vape tucked into your pocket (remember public cannabis consumption is illegal – take caution).
 We are partial to two city-close parks in particular: City Park and Washington Park.

 Just east of Downtown Denver, City Park offers beautiful views of both the city and the mountains.
-And, it’s just minutes from our Holly location.
+And, it’s it’s a short distance from our Dayton location.
 It’s also adjacent to the Denver Museum of Nature and Science – if you get cold, duck into the museum and learn a thing or two.

 City Park